Scamming a scammer: criminal breach of trust?

 Raj was convicted and sentenced to 13 months' imprisonment.
 An appeal against both the conviction and the sentence was made to the High Court, which was dismissed.

-In the District Court ( SGDC 95), the defence chose to focus on the element of entrustment.
+In the District Court ( SGDC 95), the defense chose to focus on the element of entrustment.
 It was argued:

 - That the person who entrusted the property must have had legal ownership of the property